iff-gsc/LADAC-Examples/README.md

 ## How to use?

 ### General use of the MATLAB/Simulink files
-There are initialization m-files in multiple workbenches subfolders (e.g. `workbenches/Bebop2/init_...`) to initialize the parameters of the physical model as well as of the controller.
-There are simulation slx-file (e.g. `models/QuadcoterSimModel_...`) for different kinds of vehicles and different types of controllers.
+There are initialization m-files in multiple subfolders (e.g. `Copter/Bebop2/init_...`) to initialize the parameters of the physical model as well as of the controller.
+There are simulation slx-file (e.g. `Copter/models/QuadcoterSimModel_...`) for different kinds of vehicles and different types of controllers.

 ### General use of ArduPilot SITL